Using the art of science

 Due to my research background and creative experiences I regularly visit schools and deliver what I term, ‘Creative Education‘.
-I think its important to help students with their creative and critical thinking and I demonstrate this by letting them know it’s ok to “colour outside the lines”!
+I think it is important to help students with their creative and critical thinking and I demonstrate this by letting them know it’s ok to “think/colour outside the lines“!
 Below are examples of the different types of ESTEAM-related activities and communications I have been carrying out, featuring my creative collaborations with Educators, Schools & Universities:

 - Creative Science